NorahS/CS102_Project/README.md

 # CS102_Project
-The Headsup folder contains the implementation source code The res folder contains images and audio resources.
+The Headsup folder contains the implementation source code\n The res folder contains images and audio resources.